bit-apps-pro/bit-assist-wp/readme.txt

 ## FAQ

 = What is Bit Assist? =
-Bit Assist is a WordPress chat plugin that allows you to communicate with your website visitors through their favourite chat platforms like WhatsApp, Facebook, messenger, Chat, Call, SMS, Telegram chat, WeChat, Instagram, LinkedIn, line, Snapchat, LiveChat via Tawk, Discord.
+Bit Assist is a WordPress chat plugin that allows you to communicate with your website visitors through their favourite chat platforms like WhatsApp Chat, Facebook messenger chat, Call, SMS, Telegram chat, WeChat, Instagram, LinkedIn, Line Messenger, Snapchat, LiveChat via Tawk, Discord.
 You can consider it as a helping chat bot or chatbot.

 = How many Widgets can I create in the free version? = You can create only one Widget in the free version